All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 There will be complete removal of temptation from the immediate environment which will make it easier to focus on recovery.
 There will also be both other people there and medical professionals so you will be able to get and share encouragement during support groups and in individual therapy sessions.

 Your social and work responsibilities will not interfere with your treatment, which decreases stress overall.
 There is also an encouragement to use controlled therapy to repair family relationships that may have been damaged by addiction behaviours.

 Withdrawal from alcohol is a serious process which can be fatal if treated incorrectly.
 Choosing an inpatient facility is not only more beneficial towards your overall recovery, but it also ensures your safety throughout the process.

 Below we have listed some vital aspects to highlight why coming to us for alcohol detox is your best option.
-These include:

 Being in a controlled environment with medical professionals allows for immediate assistance to any unexpected symptoms or responses to withdrawal

 Medical professionals are available 24/7 to provide medications that can help with symptoms like nausea, dizziness, or tremors.
 These will be administered to you based on your individual needs

 Complete medical support to counteract any withdrawal symptoms through proper nutrition, therapy, and medication